 Fort Ebey State Park is a scenic destination in the middle of Whidbey Island.
 Originally acquired to protect Puget Sound from naval invasion, its stunning beachfront bluffs have commanding views onto the Strait of Juan de Fuca.
 Runners will line up at the Gun Battery picnic area, perfectly situated to take in the Olympic Mountains, which seem to rise abruptly out of the salt water.

-The mostly rolling route winds through and among forested kettle depressions, seemingly created by a gigantic ice cream scoop, but were actually formed by gigantic hunks of melting ice.
+The mostly rolling route winds through and among forested kettle depressions, seemingly created by an enormous ice cream scoop but actually formed by gigantic hunks of melting ice.
 Many of the trails flow gently along the rims of these depressions, with some sections featuring tighter twists and turns.

-Join us for another beautiful Fort Ebey Kettles Trail Run!
+Join us for the beautiful Fort Ebey Kettles Trail Run!

 This event is part of the Half Marathon Trail Series, and runners in the Half Marathon distance will earn points toward their series standing.
 You can read more below or on the Half Marathon Trail Series page.